 The diversity and density of primates in Kibale is the highest in Africa.
 The most famous of its 13 species of primates that include the rare l’Hoest monkey, and the largest population of the threatened red colubus monkey, is the Chimpanzee.
 The park is also home to black and white colubus, and blue monkey, grey cheeked mangabey, olive baboon, bush baby and potto.

 Other animals include forest elephants, buffalos, leopard, bush pigs, and duiker.
-About 351 tree species, 325 bird species have birds of Kibale forest national parkbeen recorded including 6 that are endemic to the Albertine Rift region, namely: black-capped apalis, blue-headed sunbird, collared apalis, dusky crimsonwing, purple-breasted sunbird, and re-faced woodland warbler.
+About 351 tree species, 325 bird species have been recorded including 6 that are endemic to the Albertine Rift region, namely: black-capped apalis, blue-headed sunbird, collared apalis, dusky crimsonwing, purple-breasted sunbird, and re-faced woodland warbler.
 Other Kibale specials include African pitta, Green –breasted Pitta, black bee-eater, yellow-spotted nicator, yellow-rumped tinkerbird, black-eared ground thrush, brown-chested alethe, blue-breasted kingfisher, Abyssinian ground thrush and the crowned eagle.